infraspecdev/infraspec.dev/content/blog/infrastructure-as-code-with-aws-cdk.md

 ## Conclusion

-Our experience With AWS CDK, we were able to achieve true "infrastructure as code."
+Our experience with AWS CDK, we were able to achieve true "infrastructure as code."
 Our CDK codebase became the single source of truth for our infrastructure, allowing us to manage and version-control our environments with ease.
 This approach also enabled us to automate our deployments, reduce manual errors, and improve our overall efficiency.